How to Set Goals in Life And Achieve Your Dreams

 We’ve put together some questions to help you figure out a life that will bring you meaning and a sense of accomplishment.
 We’ll help you figure out what to write down in that fancy planner.

-3 Steps To Setting Great Goals In Life
+3 Steps To Setting Good Goals

-Great goals start with daydreams, imaginations, and hopes.
+Good goals start with daydreams, imaginations, and hopes.
 The worries, struggles, and busyness of life can easily become barriers to dreaming.

-Setting great goals starts with taking time to dream.
+Setting good goals starts with taking time to dream.
 Let go of what others say you or people like you “should” or “can’t” be or do.
 This is dreamland – there are no limits.
 Dream big!

-Step 1 – Dream Big
+Step 1 – Dream Big and In Detail

 Set aside any objections – just for now.
 Describe your ideal life.
 Write down whatever comes to mind, even sketch it if that’s more helpful to you.
 You may find this post on How to Create the Life You Want from the Broken Blessings additionally helpful.
 After you’ve done this, answer the questions that follow to help you refine your vision.